Competition Details

 • Applications are reviewed by a panel of judges who will select twelve semifinalists and four alternates.

-• Twelve semifinalists will compete in Kalamazoo, Michigan on Friday, May 19 and Saturday, May 20, 2023, before a panel of judges and an audience.
+• Twelve semifinalists will compete in Kalamazoo, Michigan on Friday, May 15, 2026, before a panel of judges and an audience.

 • Semifinalists will perform a selection from a required list of Bach and a movement(s) from a standard concerto.